The N5K Challenge: Non-Limber Integration for LSST Cosmology: Theory

 As we can see, computing Eq.~(\ref{def_nonlimb_gen}) in practice requires the evaluation of a highly oscillatory integral over spherical Bessel functions, which -- if conducted naively through brute-force numerical integration methods -- requires considerable computational time to converge.
 The Limber approximation \citep{Limber1954} enables us to simplify this equation under certain circumstances.
 Concisely, the Limber approximation states that, because the spherical Bessel functions are highly peaked around $x\sim\ell+1/2$ and because further oscillations cause large cancellations inside of the integral \citep[for a mathematical discussion, see also][]{Loverde2008}, we can approximate

 where $\delta_{\rm D}$ is a Dirac delta function.
-An alternative way of stating the Limber approximation is by isolating the two Bessel functions in Eq. \ref{def_limb_approx} in the inner integral (again, assuming they are narrowly peaked compared to the bandwidth of all other functions involved), and using their orthogonality relation:
+An alternative way of stating the Limber approximation is by isolating the two Bessel functions in Eq. \ref{def_nonlimb_gen} in the inner integral (again, assuming they are narrowly peaked compared to the bandwidth of all other functions involved), and using their orthogonality relation:

-In cases where Eq.~(\ref{def_nonlimb_gen}) contains, for a specific combination of tracers, derivatives of spherical Bessel functions, these can be written in terms of $j_\ell(x)$ using recurrence relations \citep{Goldstein1959} to invoke Eq.~(\ref{def_limb_approx}).
+In cases where Eq.~(\ref{def_nonlimb_gen}) contains, for a specific combination of tracers, derivatives of spherical Bessel functions, these can be written in terms of $j_\ell(x)$ using recurrence relations \citep{Goldstein1959} to invoke Eq.~\ref{def_limb_approx} or Eq.~\ref{def_limb_alt}.

-The Limber approximation of course approximates the full expression (\ref{def_nonlimb_gen}) better in some cases than in others, and is most accurate when \citep[see e.g.][]{Fang2020, Loverde2008}: \begin{itemize} \item{the kernels $K_i$ and $K_j$ have a much larger extent in comoving distance $\chi$ than the physical scale which is being probed, and} \item{the kernels $K_i$ and $K_j$ have substantial overlap in comoving distance.} \end{itemize} Thus, in the case of a 3x2pt analysis, the Limber approximation breaks down in validity most readily \begin{itemize} \item{when $\ell$ is small (corresponding to large angular scales),} \item{when neither tracer $i$ nor $j$ is tracing weak lensing (because the weak lensing kernel is extremely broad in $\chi$), and} \item{particularly for cross-correlation between different redshift bins of non-lensing tracers, where $K_i$ and $K_j$ will have less overlap.} \end{itemize}
+The Limber approximation of course approximates the full expression (\ref{def_nonlimb_gen}) better in some cases than in others, and is most accurate when \citep[see e.g.][]{Fang2020, Loverde2008}: \begin{itemize} \item{the kernels $K_i$ and $K_j$ have a much larger extent in comoving distance $\chi$ than the physical scale which is being probed, and} \item{the kernels $K_i$ and $K_j$ have substantial overlap in comoving distance.} \end{itemize} Thus, in the case of a 3x2pt analysis, the Limber approximation breaks down in validity most readily \begin{itemize} \item{when $\ell$ is small (corresponding to large angular scales),} \item{when neither tracer $i$ nor $j$ is tracing weak lensing (because the weak lensing kernel is extremely broad in $\chi$), and} \item{particularly for cross-correlation between different redshift bins of non-lensing tracers, where $K_i$ and $K_j$ will have less overlap.} \end{itemize} Note that the statement that the Limber approximation breaks down less readily for weak lensing is in reference to standard cosmic shear 2-point analysis.
+This would become less the case when considering alternate weak lensing analysis strategies which may alter the broad nature of the lensing kernel, such as, for example, the nulling scheme of \cite{Bernardeau2014}.

 Applying the Limber approximation to Eq.~(\ref{def_nonlimb_gen}), and considering only the two tracers defined above, the integral reduces to

 with $F^{ij}_\ell\equiv f_\ell^if_\ell^j(\ell+1/2)^{m_i+m_j}$ being an $\ell$-dependent prefactor (approximately equal to one for large $\ell$).
 This results in a much simpler calculation, involving a single integral and no oscillatory functions.